Here's the easy-to-follow Choices Checklist 1.0. Simply choose items that you use frequently then swap out with the plastic-free alternative!

-Nuts, seeds, flour, sugar, and all other dry goods can be readily bought from bulk bin stores.
+Nuts, seeds, flour, sugar, and all other dry goods can be readily bought from bulk bin stores using your jars or reusable bags.
 If there isn’t one near you, stock up when you’re in the area so your supplies will last you months.
 Buying in bulk can be scary at first, but once again, our bulk food shopping guide will make it easy.

 Food packaging: meat/fish: